Lewandowski records personal best with 44th goal on another history-making outing for Bayern Munich | Goal.com

-Lewandowski records personal best with 44th goal on another history-making outing for Bayern Munich
+Lewandowski hits personal best with 44th goal as Bayern Munich team-mate Muller matches assist record

 Robert Lewandowski’s remarkable goal-scoring exploits at Bayern Munich in 2019-20 have seen him record a new personal best, with a 44th goal of the season netted in a meeting with Bayer Leverkusen.